Sea Isle City School District

 For all grades students are sent to attend Ocean City School District in Ocean City as part of a sending/receiving relationship.
 For ninth through twelfth grades, the destination school is Ocean City High School.

+As of the 2008-09 school year, the district's one school had an enrollment of 67 students and 12.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 5.2.
+With the full sending relationship in place, Sea Isle City sent 102 students to Ocean City in the 2013–14 school year, which had dropped to 62 in 2023–24.